Antiviral aciclovir tablets and cream for the treatment of cold sores available to buy online.

 Dr Fox cannot prescribe aciclovir if any of the above cautions apply.

 Pregnancy and breastfeeding: The manufacturers of aciclovir cream and tablets advise to use with caution, as with any medication, in pregnancy and breastfeeding.
 This is precautionary advice, and there is no evidence of harm from aciclovir to developing pregnancies or breastfed infants.
 Aciclovir has been shown to pass into breast milk.

 Active cold sores can pass the herpes virus to newborn infants so consult your GP or midwife if you develop cold sores in late pregnancy or whilst breastfeeding.

 Side effects of aciclovir

 Most people do not experience significant side effects.
-Of those who experience side effects the most common (affecting between 1 in 10 and 1 in 100) are dizziness and headache or nausea, vomiting, diarrhoea and abdominal pain, or fatigue and fever.
-People who have been diagnosed with a neurological illness should consult their doctor before taking aciclovir tablets.
+Of those who experience side effects the most common (affecting between 1 in 10 and 1 in 100) are dizziness and headache or nausea, vomiting, diarrhoea and abdominal pain, fatigue and fever, skin reactions, or photosensitivity.

 People who are affected by drowsiness should not drive or operate machinery.

 A full list of cautions and side effects can be found in the manufacturer's patient information leaflets: